Aboriginal land, native title and heritage

 Claims are heard by the Aboriginal Land Commissioner (a judge of the Federal Court or the NT Supreme Court), who inquires into whether 'traditional Aboriginal owners' exist and recommends as to a grant of Aboriginal land.
 A positive recommendation empowers the Commonwealth Minister to facilitate a grant.

-Land may also be scheduled as Aboriginal land (ordinarily with the agreement of the NT Government), without going through the claims process, by the Commonwealth Parliament through an amendment to the Act.
-The Commonwealth Government is not liable to pay any compensation to the NT Government regarding the grant of Crown land as freehold to Land Trusts.
+Land may also be scheduled as Aboriginal land (ordinarily with the agreement of the NT Government), without going through the claims process, by the Commonwealth Parliament through an amendment to Schedule 1 of the

 - represent, and protect, the interests of traditional owners and other beneficiaries of Aboriginal land